jexp/batch-import/readme.md

 __Works with Neo4j 2.0.0__

-## Note: The initial reference node is gone in Neo4j 2.0, so node-id numbering changed, see below
+** Note: The initial reference node is gone in Neo4j 2.0, so node-id numbering changed, see below**

+## Binary Download

-To simply use it:
+To simply use it (no source/git/maven required):
 * [download zip](https://dl.dropboxusercontent.com/u/14493611/batch_importer_20.zip)
 * unzip
 * run `import.sh test.db nodes.csv rels.csv` (on Windows: `import.bat`)